A simple tutorial on how to use a metal bowl to create a DIY hanging planter in your home.

 - spray paint accessory

-Place your bowl on a cardboard box and lightly spray paint the outside plus inside rim.
+Place your bowl on a cardboard box and lightly spray paint the outside and the inside rim.

-SIDE NOTE: I lightly sanded my bowl to give it a rough look.
+SIDE NOTE: Before I painted, I lightly sanded my bowl to give it a distressed look.

-You want to spray the bowl lightly, so you don’t have paint drips.
+You want to spray the bowl lightly to avoid paint drips.
 And I would recommend at least two coats.

 Once the paint has dried, you’re ready to create your hanger from a rope.

-It’s easy to create the macrame holder out of some rope or string, and I am going to share exactly how to create your own.
+It’s easy to create the macrame holder out of rope or string and you can have a little fun with it!

-First, there are different types of hangers, ones with a knot at the bottom or ones without.
-I will be sharing how to create one without the knot, but please note that if you want the knot, I do share how to do this in the first part of the process.
+There are different types of plant hangers, and some have a knot at the bottom but others don’t.
+I will be showing you how to create one without the knot, but if you want the knot, I share how to do this in the first part of the process.

-- Measure four lengths of rope and cut each, so they are plenty long to wrap around the bowl plus extra for hanging above the bowl.
-You’ll want to account for a little extra for tying knots around the bowl too.
-If you are tying a knot at the bottom, add a couple of extra inches to each rope for that knot plus cut the ropes in half to give you eight pieces.
+- Measure four lengths of rope and cut each so they are long enough to wrap around the bowl and there is extra for hanging above the bowl.
+You’ll also want to include more length for tying knots around the bowl.
+If you are tying a knot at the bottom, add a couple of extra inches to each rope for that knot and cut the ropes in half to give you eight pieces.